Real Estate Lingo Decoded

 Additional Principal Payment: funds paid to the lender over and above the established payments used directly against the loan principal to shorten the length of the mortgage.

 Adjustable-Rate Mortgage: a mortgage that doesn't have a fixed interest rate and changes over time.
 During the duration of the mortgage the interest rate can change and is usually tied to the Bank of Canada prime rate.
-Sometimes these type of morgages are called variable-rate mortgages.
+Sometimes these type of mortgages are called variable-rate mortgages.

 Adjustment Date: the actual date that the interest rate is changed for an Adjustable Rate Mortgage.